By America Meredith (Cherokee Nation)

 A valuable tool or a harbinger of dread?
 Your artist’s statement can be the most intimidating thing you write.
 You’ll find bios on every aspiring artist website but far fewer statements.
-Yet, a good artist’s statement can arouse curiosity, lure the public out to your exhibitions, and inspire them to more deeply consider your artwork.
+Yet, a good artist’s statement can arouse curiosity, lure the public out to your exhibitions, and inspire them to more deeply engage with your artwork.

-Artist’s statements are an integral component of an artist packet, which includes a bio, statement, images, and image list.
+An artist statement is an integral component of an artist packet, which includes a bio, statement, images, and image list.
 Today, these also form the backbone of your online portfolio.
-Statements can be about a single work of art, a series of works, and a general statement about who you are as an artist.
+Artist statements can be about a single work of art, a series of works, and a general statement about who you are as an artist.
 The last component is by far the most challenging, so this is what we’ll discuss here.

 An artist’s statement can be a single paragraph—several paragraphs are preferable—but your statement should never be longer than one page.
 While a bio can be written in third-person (e.g. she grew up in Nebraska…; he studied in Vancouver…), an artist’s statement has to be written in the first-person perspective (e.g. my printmaking technique…; I apprenticed to carve…).

-To start, you might read statements of artists you admire.
-Don’t copy; instead, find inspiration from others and then push away from what other people are writing to craft something uniquely your own.
+To start, you might read the statements of artists you admire.
+Don’t copy.
+Instead, find inspiration from others and then push away from what other people are writing to craft something uniquely your own.

-Without her artist’s statement, the public might not understand that Melissa Melero-Moose (Northern Paiute/Modoc) created her own painting media that are environmentally safe and embody her commitment to safeguarding her homelands.
+Without her artist’s statement, the public might not understand that Melissa Melero-Moose (Northern Paiute/Modoc) creates her own painting medium that is environmentally safe and embodies her commitment to safeguarding her homelands.

 heather ahtone (Choctaw/Chickasaw) proposes four lenses in which to better understand Indigenous art.
 Try these to examine your own artwork, and jot down your responses.

 - Materiality.
 What materials and techniques do you use?
 Do you gather them?